 Interestingly enough, some of the strengths of metal roofing are also weaknesses.

-- Snow Shedding – Another weakness of metal roofing is that it sheds snow.”But isn’t that a strength?”
+- Snow Shedding – Another weakness of metal roofing is that it sheds snow. ”But isn’t that a strength?”
 You ask.
 Well…yes and no. The problem is that you don’t know when or how much the snow will build up before it slides off.
 If you have children or small animals this could be VERY dangerous for them.
 A couple feet of snow sliding off your roof quickly can do a lot of damage to a small person/animal, heck even an adult!
 Not only that, but it can damage property as well, if you have a BBQ or a fence nearby it can completely take it out.
 Proper snow stops must also be in place to ensure pipes and other protrusions from the roof don’t get taken out by the sliding snow.

 - Upfront Cost – Cost is also a factor.
 On average, metal roofs are more expensive than asphalt shingle roofs, especially when you upgrade to a lock-rib or standing seam type with concealed fasteners.
-That’s not to say there are different levels of asphalt shingles too, but on average they tend to cost more.
+That’s not to say there are different levels of asphalt shingles too, but as an average they tend to cost more.

 - It’s Loud – If you have a metal roof and a bad rain or hail storm passes overhead, you will be barraged with noise.
 While some people like the pinging noise from rain hitting their metal roof, it can be very distracting depending on what you’re doing at the time.

-Because of some of these risk factors, I recommend metal roofing for a lake home or cabin that will be vacant for the winter.
+Because of some of these risk factors I recommend metal roofing for a lake home or cabin that will be vacant for the winter.
 You won’t have to worry about driving up to your cabin in the spring and seeing that it collapsed!
 Just be sure to do the proper maintenance and you’ll be good to go.
 For most residential home applications in town, I highly recommend an asphalt fiberglass shingle roof to avoid the risks.